 Just east of the marina stands Outlets at Legends, Sparks' newest shopping and entertainment destination, measuring 1-million square feet!
 To the west of the marina stands Western Village Inn and Casino, which houses three restaurants and a casino.
-Visitors can also enjoy the beauty of the marina from businesses overlooking the water, such as Anchors Bar & Grill and Scraps Dog Bakery.
+Visitors can also enjoy the beauty of the marina from businesses overlooking the water, such as Anchors Bar & Grill.

 - Beaches (2)